corelight/zeek-macho/README.md

-# A Zeek FileAnalyzers Package
+# A Zeek Mach-o File Analysis Package

 This package implements: